Martinez's agent confident over new Inter deal

 The 24-year-old's representative, Alejandro Camano, suggested progress is being made with talks over a new contract.

-He told Radio Kiss Kiss Napoli: "I can say that he is happy in Italy, and he really likes Italian football.
+He said: "I can say that he is happy in Italy, and he really likes Italian football.

 "We have been discussing the renewal for some time with Inter, and I am really confident, the path we have taken is the right one.